apache/iotdb/docs/UserGuide/Operate-Metadata/Timeseries.md

   There are four optional clauses added in SHOW TIMESERIES, return information of time series

-Timeseries information includes: timeseries path, alias of measurement, database it belongs to, data type, encoding type, compression type, tags and attributes.
+Timeseries information includes: timeseries path, alias of measurement, storage group it belongs to, data type, encoding type, compression type, tags and attributes.

+The default size of result set is 10000000.
+To query more child paths, please use ```limit``` and ```offset```.

 Examples:

 * SHOW TIMESERIES

   presents all timeseries information in JSON form

 * SHOW TIMESERIES <`PathPattern`>

   returns all timeseries information matching the given <`PathPattern`>.
 SQL statements are as follows: